Mike-Whitley/Statistics/Basic Exploration of data and plotting/README.md

-# Assignment one for stats315
+# Assignment one - stats315

 ### This assignment covers identification of useful predictors in a given dataset and basic graphing of that data using R code